SL-Mar/quantcoderfs-r-d/Docs/README.md

 **QuantCoder FS** is a full-stack AI-powered research platform designed to accelerate and automate key workflows in quantitative finance.
 It coordinates LLM agents across a modular architecture, enabling:

 - PDF Summarization – extract structured insights from academic or financial documents
-- Fundamental Data Analysis – parse and interpret financial fundamentals
+- Fundamental Data Analysis – parse and interpret financial fundamentals provided by EODHD APIs
 - Algorithmic Strategy Generation – turn insights into QuantConnect-ready trading code
 - Article Search – find and rank academic or industry papers relevant to your query